 - Fall 2022: Canvas and Sakai available for any course listed in ConnectCarolina (instructor chooses which LMS to use).
 Content migration from Sakai to Canvas not available.

-- Spring 2023: (October 13 updates) Canvas and Sakai available for any course listed in ConnectCarolina (instructor chooses which LMS to use).
+- Spring 2023: Canvas and Sakai available for any course listed in ConnectCarolina (instructor chooses which LMS to use).
 Migrated Sakai content from SP22 available in Canvas (see details on getting course content into Canvas).

-- Summer 2023: Canvas and Sakai available for any course listed in ConnectCarolina (instructor chooses which LMS to use).
+- Summer 2023 – Spring 2024: Canvas and Sakai available for any course listed in ConnectCarolina (instructor chooses which LMS to use).
 Content migration from Sakai to Canvas will be available.

 We are working with a third-party vendor (K16) recommended by Instructure to migrate courses from Sakai to Canvas.
-This means that the content in your Sakai courses will be automatically transferred to a similar structure in Canvas.
+This means that the content in some (but not all) of your Sakai courses will be automatically transferred to a similar (but not identical) structure in Canvas.

-Migrated content from University Registrar courses that were taught in Sakai in the Spring 2022 semester is now available in Canvas!
+Migrated content from University Registrar courses that were taught in Sakai in the Spring 2022 semester is now available in Canvas.
 If you taught a SP22 course in Sakai, you should now see an archive of each of your courses on your Canvas Dashboard, titled in the form of “DEPT101.001.SP22_k16.”
 Instructors can choose to reuse this copied content and import it into their official SP23 Canvas courses.
-We strongly advise reviewing this migrated data to anticipate where your copied content may need some adjustments.
+We advise reviewing migrated data as soon as possible to identify where you will need to make adjustments.
 See full details on getting course content into Canvas.

-- The Sakai data from SP22 courses was pulled on June 3rd, 2022.
+- The Sakai data from Spring 2022 courses was extracted on June 3rd, 2022.
 Updates made after this will not be available in the Canvas archive sites.

 When Should I Move to Canvas?